alanng10/class-lang/Docue/Article/English/a.md

 The English uses the word "the" as definite article, and the word "a" as indefinite article.
 The word "a" is used instead of the word "an".

+The English uses the word "he" instead of the word "she".
+The English uses the word "him" instead of the word "her".